eclipsesource/tabris-plugin-barcode-scanner/README.md

 ## General usage

-The BarcodeScannerView can be embedded into the Tabris view hierarchy like any other view.
-Once embedded it show a blank screen until the [`start()`](#startformats) method has been called.
-At that point the device camera is show in the views bounds and barcode detection is enabled.
-The [`detect`](#detect) event will fire once a barcode is detected in the camera.
+The plugin provides a `BarcodeScannerView` which can be embedded into the Tabris.js view hierarchy like any other view.
+Once embedded it shows a blank screen until the [`start()`](#startformats) method is called.
+At that point the device camera is displayed in the view bounds and barcode detection is activated.
+The [`detect`](#detect) event will fire when a barcode is detected in the camera view.
 The callback might fire multiple times for the same barcode.
-Barcode scanning continues until [`stop()`](#stop) is called.
-At that time the camera is deactivated.
+Barcode scanning continues until [`stop()`](#stop) is called which also deactivates the camera.
 It is recommended to stop barcode detection when not needed as it draws considerable power.

 ## Supported barcode formats